 A late pub, the Old Tylerians held there meetings in various places in Abertillery until they acquired this building in 1947.
 Upstairs accessed by the fire escape was the Preece’s Billiards Hall.
 Later renamed the Corner Club.

 One of the oldest Inn’s, was on the 1841 maps.
 Situated close to the Tramway from Newport to Nantyglo.
 Renamed the Coach & Horses sometime between 1841 and 1855.
 During the widening of the railway in the 1870s it was demolished and later re-sited closer to the river.

 The club was originally built as the Six Bells Miners Institute under the Messrs J. Lancaster Co.

-Originally located on the railway lines but rebuilt in the 1890s where it is now.
+Originally located on the railway lines but rebuilt as the Six Bells Hotel in the 1890’s where it is now.